gdv/foundationsCS-2018/docs/project.md

 1. Remove the duplicates
 1. For each category, compute the number of apps
 1. For each category, compute the average rating
-1. Create two dataframes: one for the genres and one bridging apps and genders.
+1. Create two dataframes: one for the genres and one bridging apps and genres.
 So that, for instance, the app *Pixel Draw - Number Art Coloring Book* appears twice in the bridging table, once for *Art & Design*, once for *Creativity*
 1. For each genre, create a new column of the original dataframe.
 The new columns must have boolean values (True if the app has a given genre)
 1. For each genre, compute the average rating.
 What is the genre with highest average?
 1. For each app, compute the approximate income, obtain as a product of number of installs and price.